Minting & Redeeming

 and redeem()

-functions can be called by anyone at anytime.
+functions can be called by anyone at any time.

 Minting